 The chakra system is a heavyweight when it comes to finding balance of mind, body and soul.
 At the start, I had no idea of the power to be found within the Sacral Chakra.
-Think of your chakras as energetic wheels, which connect and balance our three bodies—physical, emotional/intellectual and spiritual.
+Think of your chakras as energetic wheels or balls, which connect and balance our three bodies—physical, emotional/intellectual and spiritual.
+We are so much more than just physical beings, and when we realize this we can begin healing ourselves at the root of the issues we face – the energetic level.

 These benefits are waiting for anyone who has the motivation to step up and work for it.
 This is why I have made chakra healing a key element of the work I do with my clients.
-(Learn more about chakra healing sessions here.)
+(If you really want healing, learn more about my 7 week to chakra healing and alignment course .)

 It is my goal to present a beginner’s practice, chakra by chakra, to help anyone who is seeking change, which is why I am putting together this series of beginner’s guides.
-This is the 2nd of the series, the first in which we discussed the Root Chakra and can be found here.
+(This is the 2nd article of the series, the first in which we discussed the Root Chakra, can be found here.)

 Here we will explore and discuss the second major chakra—the Svadhisthana, or the Sacral Chakra.
 This is the center of our fluidity, adaptability, creativity, boundaries, and sexual energy.